Exploring the contemporary causes of family conflict that contribute to experiences of youth homelessness

 Melbourne City Mission

-The research findings will detail the contemporary pressures and causes that contribute to family conflict that can lead to homelessness, provide an understanding of the contemporary social and cultural context of family conflict and homelessness for young people, as well as inform policy and practice and contribute to the development of measures to positively impact the lives of young people.
+The research findings detailed the contemporary pressures and causes that contribute to family conflict that can lead to homelessness, provided an understanding of the contemporary social and cultural context of family conflict and homelessness for young people, and informed policy and practice and contribute to the development of measures to positively impact the lives of young people.

 For more information about the program, contact Steven Roche.